mattbrepo/ColorWheelTrajectoryGradient/README.md

 # ColorWheelTrajectoryGradient
-A study on the color wheel and the gradient derived by interpolating three colors
+A study on the color wheel and the gradient derived by interpolating three colors.

 **Language: Javascript**

 **Start: 2022**

 ## Why
 I needed to study how RGB and hue interpolations behave.
 I decided to try out the [p5.js library](https://p5js.org/) for this.
 The idea is to define three colors (the start, the middle and the end), identify them as points on the color wheel and draw a trajectory passing through them.
 Also, a gradient bar is drawn by using the interpolated colors.

 It is useful to keep in mind the [HSV (hue, saturation, value = brightness)](https://en.wikipedia.org/wiki/HSL_and_HSV) system.
 Here is a HSV cylinder: